lastcastleofbowser/100DAYSOFCODE/README.md

-# 100DAYSOFCODE
+# 100DAYSOFCODE / School of Code Diary
-A log of all my coding tasks during the School of Code
+_A log of all my coding tasks during the School of Code_

 ## DAY 1
 _15th March_